 Area meetings are the base from which the BMC grows.
 It’s where local action starts and ideas get kicked about - in a friendly way, of course.
 One of their purposes is to inform local climbers and walkers about regional and national issues.
 They also act as a forum for local opinions on matters such as crag access, conservation issues, and national debates such as wind farms, land use and road building schemes.
 Increasingly, they are the focal point for getting local events such as crag clean-ups and climbing and walking festivals organised and funded.

 The BMC is divided into ten areas, eight in England and two in Wales.
-These are: Lake District; London & South East; Midlands; North East; North West; Peak District; South West; Yorkshire; Cymru North Wales; and Cymru South Wales; a Cymru Mid Wales outreach group also holds meetings.
+These are: Lake District; London & South East; Midlands; North East; North West; Peak District; South West; Yorkshire; Cymru North Wales; and Cymru South Wales.
 Each BMC Area usually meets four or five times a year.

 What happens at an area meeting?